DBE(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: NEPOTISM

 Two persons are related to each other by affinity (marriage) if they are married to each other or if the spouse of one of the persons is related by consanguinity to the other person.

 The ending of a marriage by divorce or the death of a spouse ends relationships by affinity created by that marriage unless a child of the marriage is living, in which case the marriage is considered to continue as long as a child of that marriage lives.
-This provision applies to a school board member or officer of a school district only until the youngest child of the marriage reaches the age of 21 years.
+This provision applies to a Board member or officer of the ESC only until the youngest child of the marriage reaches the age of 21 years.

 Gov't Code 573.024